Chart Color Schemes

 Macgregor is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Macgregor's dwelling structure, as per the latest Census, consisted of 90.7% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
-Home ownership in Macgregor stood at 20.9%, with mortgaged dwellings at 58.3% and rented dwellings at 20.8%.
+Macgregor's dwelling structure, as per the latest Census evaluation, consisted of 90.7% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+Home ownership in Macgregor stood at 20.9%, with mortgaged dwellings at 58.3% and rented ones at 20.8%.
 The median monthly mortgage repayment was $2,000, below the Australian Capital Territory average of $2,080.
-Median weekly rent in Macgregor was $464, compared to Australian Capital Territory's $450.
+The median weekly rent in Macgregor was $464, compared to the Australian Capital Territory's $450.
 Nationally, Macgregor's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing